AubleLab/PIC_competition_ChIP_scripts/README.md

 Normalized count table used for DTA analysis (only samples with thiouracil added) can be created with `count_table_for_DTA.R` script.
 The final count table is available here: */data/RNA_count_tables/countCerevisiae_genes_minusStranded__ThiouracilYESonly_pombeNormalized.csv*

 ## Estimating synthesis rates

+The scripts for RNA synthesis rates estimates from count tables are here: */scripts_RNA_synthesisRatesEstimates*.

+To calculate synthesis rates from both 20 min and 60 min post galactose time points together, use `DTA_analysis.R`.
+To calculate synthesis rates for each time point, use `DTA_analysis_dynamic.R`.